Books and Publications

 Conferences, Seminars, and Other Events

-February 7-9, 2016, San Antonio, TX—The American Therapeutic Recreation Association (ATRA) is the only national membership organization representing the interests and needs of therapeutic recreation specialists, also known as recreation therapists.
+The American Therapeutic Recreation Association (ATRA) represents the interests and needs of therapeutic recreation specialists, also known as recreation therapists.
 Recreation therapists are healthcare providers who plan, direct, deliver, and evaluate recreation-based interventions for individuals with illnesses and/or disabling conditions.

-The 2nd World Security Summit 2015 is the world's premier summit concentrating on the Security issues happening around us across the globe.
-A lot of panels were also dedicated to the updates of legal topics such as privacy, computer forensics, critical facilities security, data and database protection, payments security and cryptography.
+The World Security Summit is the world's premier summit concentrates on the Security issues happening around us across the globe.
+Panels are dedicated to the updates of legal topics such as privacy, computer forensics, critical facilities security, data and database protection, payments security and cryptography.

-April 16, 2016 at the UH Manoa Campus Center, Oahu—SPIN is proud to present our 30th annual conference for families of children with disabilies and their helping professionals!
-Join us for interactive workshops, community display tables full of information and resources, awards luncheon and a day of networking and support.
+SPIN hosts an annual conference for families of children with disabilies and their helping professionals!
+Join SPIN for interactive workshops, community display tables full of information and resources, awards luncheon and a day of networking and support.

-The ATS International Conference will be held in San Francisco, CA, from May 13-18, 2016.
-ATS 2016 will offer the latest information on clinical, basic, and translational science in pulmonary, critical care, and sleep medicine.
+The ATS International Conference offers the latest information on clinical, basic, and translational science in pulmonary, critical care, and sleep medicine.

 Alexander Freeman—maker of featured Pac Rim films 'The Last Taboo','I Care: A Documentary about Independent Living,' and 'Meet Annabelle'; the order of the other two don't matter) Learn more about Alexander